particle-iot/docs/src/content/tutorials/developer-tools/build.md

 ![Clear cache](/assets/images/ide-clear-cache.png)

-Particle Build uses a local cache to improve its performance.
+The Particle Web IDE uses a local cache to improve its performance.
 In some cases this may cause errors or outdated information about libraries.
 If you encounter similar symptoms try clearing the cache by going to **Settings** and clicking **Clear cache** button.

 **Also**, check out and join our [community forums](http://community.particle.io/) for advanced help, tutorials, and troubleshooting.